aston89/ChatGPT-Visual-Degrader-for-Long-Chats/README.md

 - CSS-only: no manipulation of DOM structure or JavaScript logic.
 - Toggle at runtime via a fixed button.
 - Reduces CPU/GPU usage by minimizing unnecessary repaints and compositing.
-- Compatible with existing collapse/DOM-detach scripts for extreme long chats.
+- Compatible with existing [Detach](https://github.com/aston89/ChatGPT-Conservative-Anti-Freeze-for-Long-Chats) and [Collapse](https://github.com/aston89/ChatGPT-Ultra-Lightweight-Anti-Freeze-for-Long-Chats) scripts for extreme long chats.

 ---

 ## Installation

 1. Install **Tampermonkey** or a compatible userscript manager.
-2. Copy the script into a new Tampermonkey userscript.
+2. Copy [the script](https://github.com/aston89/ChatGPT-Visual-Degrader-for-Long-Chats/blob/main/chatgpr-visualdegrader.js) into a new Tampermonkey userscript.
 3. Save and refresh ChatGPT web page.

 ---